-The new film The Prison in Twelve Landscapes, premiering on PBS, Monday, May 8 [check local listings], examines the effect prisons have on the communities around them in both positive and negative ways.
+The Independent Lens film The Prison in Twelve Landscapes examines the effect prisons have on the communities around them in both positive and negative ways.
 Prisons can stimulate the economy and create jobs, but they also loom monolithically over our lives.

 - The United States locks up a lot of people.
 Our prison population rate of roughly 700 per 100,000 is the second-highest of 222 countries tracked by the Institute for Criminal Policy Research.
 Nearly one out of every 100 American adults is behind bars.

 - Private correctional facilities were a $4.8 billion industry in 2014, with profits of $629 million, according to market research firm IBISWorld.